What Makes a Good Recovery Residence? The Research is In.

 WHAT IMPLICATIONS DO THE RESULTS OF THE STUDY HAVE?

 This research reveals that specific aspects of recovery residences are linked to better recovery outcomes, at least among the high-risk residents in the criminal justice system who took part in the study.
 In terms of organizational factors, this research reveals that recovery residences that are affiliated with bigger housing organizations, treatment programs, and parole/probation referral programs have higher recovery outcomes.
-Affiliations with these organizations may serve to promote increased implementation of operations and procedures that have therapeutic advantages for participants and/or better resident matching to their ideal housing environment, hence improving recovery outcomes.
+Affiliations with these organizations may serve to promote the increased implementation of operations and procedures that have therapeutic advantages for participants and/or better residents matching to their ideal housing environment, hence improving recovery outcomes.
 Affiliations with treatment institutions may help to ensure that transfers to recovery houses are as smooth as possible, with no gaps in care.
 Recovery houses with such ties may result in stronger ties amongst recovery support services, resulting in a more robust recovery-oriented care system.
 Providing a well-connected recovery infrastructure that serves the different needs of people with substance use disorders, including transitions during treatment, can improve recovery outcomes.

 In terms of geography, the authors discovered that the sober living house’s location affects recovery outcomes, which could be due to disparities in community services.
-Accessibility to twelve – step meetings, other support groups, and extra mental and physical health care can help people recover.
+Accessibility to twelve-step meetings, other support groups, and extra mental and physical health care can help people recover.
 Better recovery results were also linked to houses that applied 12-step principles to a greater extent, highlighting the importance of peer support and mutual assistance in the recovery process.

-It was discovered that when operational and program orientation factors were examined, demanding 30-day abstinence prior to recovery residence intake could reduce the risk of resident arrests.
-Drug testing at intake may have no effect on these or other recovery outcomes.
+It was discovered that when operational and program orientation factors were examined, demanding 30-day abstinence before recovery residence intake could reduce the risk of resident arrests.
+Drug testing at intake may not affect these or other recovery outcomes.
 The benefits of a low resident-to-staff ratio, with better focus and care offered to each individual, may be reflected in facilities housing a lower number of people having higher employment rates.
 Alternatively, facilities that accept a higher number of inhabitants may be able to charge less, making them a more reasonable choice and attracting a larger number of unemployed people.
 Although higher monthly charges, male-only residents, and fewer residents on parole/probation were associated with better substance use outcomes, these characteristics may have more to do with the residents serviced by specific rehabilitation residences and less to do with the houses themselves.
 Individuals who can afford more expensive accommodation, for example, may have greater recovery capital to begin with, boosting their chances of a successful recovery regardless of the facility’s monthly rate.

 It’s vital to remember that these numbers don’t indicate whether or not observed associations are causative.
 It’s possible that these recovery outcomes are the result of specific recovery residence characteristics, or that houses with specific organizational and operating characteristics are more likely to serve specific populations, who are then more likely to find work, stay clean, and avoid criminal arrest.
 Nonetheless, the findings of this study lay a solid platform for future research into these features and their significance in recovery facilitation.